 - Once you click submit, your guest will get an email with a link to fill out the guest pass details (Date of Birth, picture, vehicle registration info, and emergency contact details) INFORM YOUR GUEST THAT THEY WILL BE RECEIVING THIS EMAIL AND THAT THEY NEED TO SUBMIT REQUESTED INFORMATION ASAP

-- If your guest is under the age of eighteen the request will be sent to the Office of Residential Life for approval.
+- If your guest is under the age of 18 the request will be sent to the Office of Residential Life for approval.

-- You will get an email confirmation when your guest pass for guests under the age of eighteen has been approved or denied by Res Life.
+- You will get an email confirmation when your guest pass for guests under the age of 18 has been approved or denied by Residential Life.